IELTS Listening Section 2

 Question 17: ‘…for a spectacular production of The Magic Flute, probably the most popular of all Mozart’s operas.
 ‘It’s in the garden hall and tickets start…’

 Questions 18 and 19: ‘For those more interested in the cinema, you might like to see the new Canadian film which is showing on Wednesday evening at 8pm in Cinema 2.
 And that’s called Three Lives.
 It’s had fantastic reviews.
 And tickets cost just £4.50, which is a reduction on the usual price of £5.50.’

 Question 20: ‘…on Saturday and Sunday, 11am to 10pm, they’re showing a wonderful new exhibition that hasn’t been seen anywhere else in Europe yet.
 It’s a collection of Chinese art, called Faces of China.
 That’s in Gallery 1…’

-That’s it for Part 2.
+That’s it for IELTS Listening Section 2.
 In the next post, we will look at Listening Section 3.